WebOrigami/docs/src/content/language/syntax.md

 Origami is an extension of JavaScript expressions that facilitates:

-- Defining tree structures like that of a website's pages and resources
+- Defining tree structures like a website's pages and resources
-- Traversing paths into trees of data or files
+- Traversing paths into data or files
 - Creating text content using templates
-- Invoking functions defined in JavaScript or Web Assembly modules

-Origami expression syntax generally follows JavaScript, with some [differences](comparison.html) such as: URLs, file paths, and file names are valid references; and some shorthands make it easier to type expressions in the shell when using the [CLI](/cli).
+Origami expression syntax is largely the same as JavaScript's, with some [differences](comparison.html) including support for loading content and data from files and network resources.
+The Origami [CLI](/cli) supports some optional [shell shorthands](#shell-shorthand) to make it easier to type evaluate expressions in a terminal.

 Microsoft Visual Studio Code users can install the [Origami language extension](https://marketplace.visualstudio.com/items?itemName=WebOrigami.origami-vscode-extension) for syntax highlighting.